WHAT IS HYPNOTHERAPY?

 CAN ANYONE BE HYPNOTISED?

 Yes, but only if you want to be hypnotised: you can’t be hypnotised against your will.
-However, if you have ever suffered from psychotic episodes you should not undergo hypnotherapy as it is contraindicated in this instance.
+However, if you have ever suffered from a psychiatric condition, psychological illness or epilepsy and are under the supervision of a psychiatrist you should not undergo hypnotherapy as it is contraindicated in these instances.

 To read a more detailed explanation about how hypnosis works, click here.